daattali/beautiful-jekyll/_posts/2018-11-12-Your-first-program.md

 title: Write your first program
 ---

-In this tutorial we focus on to write our first python program.At first open the idle or **python interpreter** then simple write the below `code` and see the magic ...
+In this tutorial we focus on to write our first python program.At first open the **IDLE** or **python interpreter** then simple write the below `code` and see the magic ...

 <pre>
 print("Hello, World !")